No Smoking Policy Memo to Employees: 5 Samples

 Dear Team,

-As part of our ongoing commitment to providing a healthy and safe workplace for all employees, we are implementing a No Smoking Policy effective immediately.
-This policy applies to all indoor areas of our facilities as well as outdoor spaces, including entrances and exits.
+As part of our commitment to ensuring a healthy work environment, we are implementing a No Smoking Policy effective July 20, 2025.
+This policy prohibits smoking in all indoor areas and designated outdoor areas of our workplace.

 Best regards,